In the last few sections, we have discovered the basics of starting a DataLad dataset from scratch, and making simple modifications locally.

 The source can be a URL (for example of a GitHub repository, as in section Install datasets), but also paths, or open data collections.

 After datalad clone, only small files and metadata about file availability are present locally.
 To retrieve actual file content of larger files, datalad get PATH downloads large file content on demand.

 datalad status --annex or datalad status --annex all are helpful to determine total repository size and the amount of data that is present locally.

 Remember: Super- and subdatasets have standalone histories.
-A superdataset only stores which version of the subdataset is currently used.
+A superdataset stores the currently used version of a contained subdataset through an identifier.

 Additionally, you learned the basics on extending the